milesroberts-123/poolseq-kmers/README.md

 done
 ```

-Collapse logs into one archive to minimize number of files
+*Tip:* Collapse logs folder into one archive to minimize number of files on your system

 ```
 # create initial archive